What is MYKOS Mycorrhizae?

 Mykos protects your plants against drought, as well as keeps harmful pathogens from making root contact.
 Mykos can also improve the soil structure both in clay soil and sandy soil.
 Mykos also helps break down organic compounds and converts them into plant-available plant food.

 What are mycorrhizal propagules?
 Propagules are an average count of spores, hyphae, & root fragments per gram of granular.
-The more propagules that are available per gram ultimately decreases the amount of inoculant needed to achieve a successful root colonization.
+The more propagules that are available per gram ultimately decreases the amount of inoculant needed to achieve successful root colonization.
 You may ask yourself why root fragments are considered a part of the propagule count.
-Endo-mycorrhizae forms a symbiosis within the root cell, compared to ectomycorrhizal that just stays external.
+Endo-mycorrhizae forms a symbiosis within the root cell, compared to ectomycorrhizal that just stay external.
 Endo-mycorrhizae produces spores from within the roots, as well as hyphae, all viable propagules that can colonize your root system upon inoculation.